Garvitkul/cGatekeeper/README.md

-# zGatekeeper
+# cGatekeeper
-A process for infrastructure code scanning for security, compliance and governance.
+A process for infrastructure code scanning for security, compliance and governance using Cloud Custodian left module.